trgint/trg.hhc.autobackup/README.md

 ###Install 7z

+Ensure 7zip is installed on the server, without 7z the script will fail.

 ![7z setup screen](raw/master/docs/img/7zinstall.png "7z setup screen")

-###Add PowerShell-ISE to server (this is not mandatory, but useful when you want to review or edit the script)
+###Add PowerShell-ISE to server (Optional)

+this is not mandatory, but is very useful when you are required to review or edit the script.

 Through Windows Server Feature Manager